 One of the latest emerging technologies in the monitor market is Mini LED displays.
 This is a type of backlight behind the LCD panel that includes many small LED lights.
 Combined with a proper local dimming feature, it helps the monitor display deeper blacks with brighter highlights and less blooming compared to edge-lit backlighting.
+You also have to consider the number of dimming zones the monitor has, as more zones allow for finer control around bright objects, but the number of zones doesn't guarantee good local dimming.
 Although OLEDs deliver better picture quality, they're also more expensive.
 Getting a cheaper Mini LED monitor is an alternative to this if you want premium picture quality, as they get brighter than OLEDs, and there's no risk of burn-in with them either.

-While the Mini LED monitor market is still fairly limited, different options are available.
+While the Mini LED monitor market is still fairly limited, there are different options available.
 Most have a 4k resolution for detailed images, and there are lower-end 1440p options, too.
-When looking for a new monitor, consider how you'll use it and how it performs, which we test for through extensive testing.
-A monitor with good picture quality with bright highlights and vivid colors is important for most uses, and if you're a gamer, you'll also want a fast response time for sharp motion with quick-moving objects.
+When looking for a new monitor, consider how you'll use it and how it performs.
+We put each monitor we buy through extensive testing on various elements to help you make that buying decision.
+For example, a monitor with good picture quality with bright highlights and vivid colors is important for most uses, and if you're a gamer, you'll also want a fast response time for sharp motion with quick-moving objects.

 The best Mini LED monitor we've tested is the Samsung Odyssey Neo G8 S32BG85.
 It's a premium 32-inch, 4k monitor that's great for a variety of uses.
 It has 1,196 dimming zones, more than most monitors, but the number of zones doesn't guarantee good performance either.
 Regardless, it has a decent local dimming feature that helps deepen blacks and makes highlights pop against the rest of the image, but very small highlights are muted, and it has black crush.
 Still, it has great picture quality and displays a wide range of colors for a great HDR experience.

 Some Mini LED monitors are becoming accessible at budget-friendly prices, like the AOC Q27G3XMN.
 The main trade-off of getting this versus the Acer Nitro XV275K P3biipruzx is that it has a lower 1440p resolution, so images are less detailed.
 That said, if you're after pure picture quality, this monitor punches above its weight, as it includes a good local dimming feature, even better than the monitors mentioned above, despite having 336 dimming zones.
-It displays deep blacks with very bright highlights, blooming is minimal, and there isn't too much black crush either.
+It displays deep blacks with very bright highlights, and there isn't too much blooming or black crush.

 It has a slightly higher 180Hz refresh rate than the Acer, but although it has a fast overall response time, there's some smearing with fast-moving objects.
 It also lacks extra features like HDMI 2.1 bandwidth to take full advantage of gaming consoles and doesn't have any USB ports either.
-Still, you have to expect fewer features with a budget monitor.
-If you can't find this monitor available in your region, consider the Acer Nitro XV275U P3biipx, a similar monitor that costs less if it's on sale but has worse motion handling.
+Still, you have to expect fewer features with a budget Mini LED display.

 Jan 08, 2025: Removed the Acer Nitro XV275U P3biipx as 'Best Cheap,' as it's not on sale now and costs considerably more.